swapnanildutta/30-Days-of-ML-Kaggle/README.md

 > Advancing from the previous notebook, here I get to use some predefined and also custom functions and perform arithmetic operations but using functions and nested functions.

 ### Day 4

+> All about the Boolean data type, which allows you to represent “`True`” and “`False`” in Python code.
+This will provide a strong foundation for understanding how to write conditional statements, which are used to modify how code runs based on whether certain conditions hold.

+### Day 5